RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 **10. Sending many parameters using XML and AJAX**

 In the previous example only one value was sent in the XMLHttpRequest, but what if you need to send many? e.g. temperature, humidity, pressure, etc.
-Obviously, you can create separate functions, but if all data can be sent together it will be much more efficient as less requests would have to be made.
+Obviously, you can create separate functions, but if all data can be sent together at once it will be much more efficient, as less requests would have to be made.
 To send many values using AJAX, first they must be combined.
 There are two formats that can be used: [JSON](https://www.w3schools.com/js/js_json_intro.asp) and [XML](https://www.w3schools.com/xml/).
 An example of AJAX using JSON is found in https://circuits4you.com/2019/01/25/esp8266-dht11-humidity-temperature-data-logging/.
 The JSON object *data* includes the information from the analog pin, the temperature and humidity.